Best action games for Nintendo Switch iMore 2022

 Platinum Games have crafted some of the finest action games we've ever played.
 Their over-the-top finesse is matched only by their solid gameplay mechanics.
 Astral Chain is the latest in that long-standing tradition and delivers fast and stylish action gameplay.
 Against the backdrop of dystopian earth, you play a recruit of a special police task force that protects humanity's remnants from interdimensional monsters.
 Using your Astral Chain, the player tether creatures from the other dimension to hack, slash, and investigate crimes.

 Astral Chain is an action title that combines intense combat with investigative sections that slow things down.
-As a rookie detective, players explore The Ark exploring the world, examining evidence, and questioning characters for clues.
+In our review of the compelling title, we noted that as a rookie detective, players explore The Ark exploring the world, examining evidence, and questioning characters for clues.
 Once players access the Astral Plane, the game pushes down on the pedal and never stops.
 The juxtaposition between the action-packed sections of the Astral Plane the investigation sections of The Ark might give players some whiplash.
 Still, both sections are enjoyable, and that's what matters most.

 Astral Chain marks the most recent collaboration with Nintendo, and with results like Bayonetta, Astral Chain, and The Wonderful 101, we pray that the collaboration continues.
 Platinum Games continues their action game-winning streak on the Nintendo Switch.
 Astral Chain is the best action game on the Nintendo Switch (until Bayonetta 3 comes around, anyway).